University of Rhode Island Undergraduate Housing Accommodations

 FIVE.
 If your request is approved, Disability Services will communicate with the Housing Assignments office about the accommodation recommendations so the Assignments office can determine the appropriate space to meet your medical need.

 SIX.
-When the Housing Accommodation Request is submitted by the deadline, the student’s Housing Contract preferences for Learning Community, and/or roommates will be taken into consideration as much as possible in the context of providing the medical need.
-Housing and Residential Life reserves the right to assign the student to a space that will meet the medical need.
+The student’s preferences for Learning Community, and/or roommates will be taken into consideration as much as possible in the context of providing the medical need accommodation (if granted).
+However, Housing and Residential Life reserves the right to assign the student to a space that will meet the medical need which may supersede any preferences or roommate selections previously requested.
 As with all room assignments, preferences cannot be guaranteed.

 SEVEN.
 You will be officially notified of your room assignment at the same time that all residents are notified, usually in mid July.